 #4 – Take a Selfie with Wild Llamas at Cajas National Park

-We enjoyed both Lower Cajas and Upper Cajas, but we both preferred Lower Cajas.
-It’s much lower in altitude so it’s much greener with more plants and animals to see.
-However, we highly recommend hiking in both parts of the park.
+The Lower Cajas is much lower in altitude so it’s also greener with more plants and animals to see.
+However, you’ll enjoy hiking in both parts of the park.

 As you can see in this picture, Upper Cajas could pass for the Scottish Highlands, or an entirely different planet!

 It’s common to see wild llamas in both areas of the park.
-We saw multiple herds of llamas on both of our hikes and they’re very tame so you can get very close to them, but we encourage you to keep a safe distance so you don’t disturb them and they don’t spit on you.
+We saw multiple herds of llamas on both of our hikes in El Cajas National Park.
+They’re very tame so you can get very close to them, but we encourage you to keep a safe distance so you don’t disturb them (and so they don’t spit on you).

 If you’re an orchid lover, you’ll want to visit Lower Cajas to see the abundance of wild orchids growing in the trees.